-World Cup 1974: Scotland's undefeated campaign in West Germany
+Scotland's unbeaten World Cup revisited

 Meanwhile in Gelsenkirchen, Yugoslavia thrashed Zaire 9-0 amid claims the Africans had threatened to strike before the game over missing payments.

-Head coach Miljan Miljanic was a former Yugoslavian international.
-And, with his team 3-0 down after 21 minutes, he replaced his goalkeeper with a 5ft 4in stand in.
+Zaire head coach Miljan Miljanic had been a Yugoslavia international as a player.
+And, with his team 3-0 down after 21 minutes, he replaced his goalkeeper with a 5ft 4in stand-in.
 Sixty seconds later it was four.
 "You often find that smaller nations are always up for the first game then fall away," Hay says.
 "But when you bring on a goalie who is Tom Thumb and they lose nine goals..."

 'We should have done more damage'